-10.5 Where are the hot spots in Kent for suicides?
+8.4 Where are the hot spots in Kent for suicides?

-Due to relatively small numbers of people committing suicides in each Kent district (see Appendix 1) the hot spot areas can fluctuate year on year.
+Due to relatively small numbers of people committing suicides in each Kent district the hot spot areas can fluctuate year on year.
 The highest number of people committing suicide in 2012 were from Dover District, where there were 17 deaths.
-When converted into rates (so that population size is accounted for) it is Dover and Thanet that are the hot spots for men and Gravesham, Tonbridge & Malling and Tunbridge Wells for women (figure 65) as their rates are above that of the England average.
+When converted into rates (so that population size is accounted for) it is Dover and Thanet that are the hot spots for men and Gravesham, Tonbridge & Malling and Tunbridge Wells for women (Figure 67) as their rates are above that of the England average.